Azure for Cloud Insights

 4. Search for the name of the custom role you created and select it from the list.
 Then click Next.

 5. Click Select members.
 A side panel appears with the title Select members.
-Search for your application by name (e.g., ThousandEyesCloudInsights), then select it from the list under the search box.
+Search for your application by name (for example, ThousandEyesCloudInsights), then select it from the list under the search box.
 The application is now listed under Selected members.
 Click the Select button at the bottom of the side panel.

 6. Click Review + assign.
 A new screen appears with the title Add role assignment.
-The subscription id from the previous screen is now added to the Scope field of the application.
+The subscription ID from the previous screen is now added to the Scope field of the application.
 Click Review + assign again, to finalize the process.

 Follow these steps for each subscription or management group you wish to monitor, ensuring that the custom role is assigned to the app registration.
-This grants the ThousandEyes Cloud Insights Inventory Monitoring integration access to monitoring data from the subscriptions.
+This grants the Cloud Insights Inventory Monitoring integration access to monitoring data from the subscriptions.

 Create the Inventory Monitoring Integration in ThousandEyes